ApundaTheeShort/ApundaTheeShort/README.md

  I’m a passionate computer science student on a journey to realize the depths of technology and innovation. 🚀

-🎓 Currently pursuing my degree in Computer Science, intrested in web development as an interest 💻.
+🎓 Currently pursuing my degree in Computer Science, having an intrest in web development 💻.

 I am currently learning with the help of Power Learn Project (PLP) 🎓.

-🌱 Outside of coding, I enjoy cycling and video gaming, and I firmly believe in maintaining a balance between work and play.
+🌱 Outside of coding, I enjoy cycling and video gaming, and I can maintain a balance between work and recreation.

 📫 Want to connect?
 Reach out via email at apundawyclife333@gmail.com.